Research themes at the Faculty of Medicine and Dentistry

 - a child of a parent with Huntington's disease has a 50 per cent chance of inheriting the fatal brain disorder - NHS UK

 Our research focuses on finding answers to the most pressing medical questions and the Derriford Research Facility provides the space, technology, and draws valuable partnerships to accelerate our research forward.

 Dr Camille Carroll talks about her unique Parkinson's research in this video

 Supporting Huntington's research

 Dr Shouqing Luo leads our research into Huntington's disease.
 A condition which gradually affects the ability to walk, talk, think, and reason until eventually full-time care is needed.

 "There is real potential for the development of an effective therapy for this devastating neurological disease, for which there is currently no cure."
 Dr Luo.

 Key research theme 2: infection, immunity and inflammation

-Within our research theme of infection, immunity and inflammation is the research into antibiotic resistance, Ebola, and bovine tuberculosis.
+Within our research theme of infection, immunity and inflammation is the research into antibiotic resistance, vaccines, and sepsis.

 Antibiotic resistance is an increasing concern that affects everybody and is stated as being as big a threat to global health as climate change.
 So much so, that World Antibiotic Awareness Week was set up to raise awareness of the issue.